Please contact Stephanie Cupp for any questions regarding these programs and applications.

 The Center for Faith and Learning provides opportunities for graduate school students to undertake approved summer internships with faith-based, service-oriented organizations.
 The students receive stipends which allow them the opportunity for service and for exploring their own vocation in very practical ways.
 Students work with faculty mentors and produce papers reflecting on their experiences in the internship and its implications for their vocations.

-CLICK HERE to apply for Graduate Student Service Internship Funding
+The deadline to apply for Graduate Student Service Internship Funding has passed.
+Please check back in the Fall 2014 semester.

 The Center for Faith and Learning partners with the Religion Division to offer funding for ministry-related internships for Seaver College students desiring to pursue a calling in religion/ministry.
 First preference for funding is given to Religion Division majors, minors and graduate students.
 This program allows students to test their vocational wings by participating in a ministry of the church under the direct supervision of a professional who works full-time in a church-based ministry.
 Pepperdine Religion professor David Lemley coordinates the intern program.